shivang-exe/laravel-10-notes/37 Queue.md

 }}

 To remove this dependency we can utilize a batch().
-It will execute all parallely.
+It will execute all sepaerately that means there is no dependency on one another.
 Before using batch we have to create a batch table( iff we are using Database for execution )
 `Bus::batch()` => enable us to execute multiple jobs parallely.

 {{